nlina-0/terminal-app-2024/README.md

 Data recorded for the same vitamin more than once on the same day will be overwritten or omitted.
 The user will have an option to overwrite.

 ### 3. View history
-- User can view history of vitamin intake.
+- User can view dated history of vitamin intake, supplement amount and recommended intake.
 - The app will read through user_data.csv and only return the data of current user.
 - The user can press enter to continue back to menu 2.
 <br />